Training structure

 Faculty of Science

-This course covers the concepts needed to understand the dissolution or leaching/alteration of ceramic materials.
-In the case of nuclear fuel materials, the aim is to analyze degradation phenomena under aggressive conditions, representative of a recycling or reprocessing stage, as well as those linked to alteration under "softer" conditions, representative of direct storage in a deep geological formation.
+This teaching unit covers the concepts necessary to understand the dissolution or leaching/alteration of ceramic-type materials.
+In the case of nuclear fuel materials, this involves analyzing degradation phenomena under aggressive conditions representative of a recycling or reprocessing stage, as well as those related to their alteration under more "mild" conditions representative of direct storage in deep geological formations.

 ECTS